Skip to main content

 • optimization

-• “Controls are tight, performance is good and stable, and the game also runs at least 60 fps on a non-OLED Steam Deck.”
+• “Controls are tight, performance is good and stable, game also runs at least 60 fps on non-OLED Steam Deck.”

-• “I must say though, as one of the 3 Mac users that played this game, it could be better optimized.
-Even on low graphics, I'm getting 25-40 FPS, and some people say the same with even the M4 chip.”
+• “I must say though, as one of the three Mac users that played this game, it could be better optimized.
+Even on low graphics, I'm getting 25-40 fps, and some people report the same with even the M4 chip.”

 • “I want to get this review in as fast as I can.
-I played the demo, so I know the game is great, but optimization seems poor with my high-end PC.
-With low settings, it says I'm pushing 100 FPS, but it's very skippy, so it feels like 10 FPS for split seconds.”
+I played the demo so I know the game is great, but optimization seems poor with my high-end PC.
+With low settings it says I'm pushing 100 fps but it feels very skippy like 10 fps for split seconds.”

 • replayability